dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 }
 ```

 You can check out this code in action in [this JSFiddle](https://jsfiddle.net/kmaida/3v8yw02s/).
-Run the code and move your mouse over the result area of the screen as it counts up to `10` seconds.
+Run the fiddle and move your mouse over the result area of the screen as it counts up to `10` seconds.
 You should see mouse coordinates appear along with the counter.
 This indicates where your mouse was during each 1-second time interval.

 Let's briefly discuss this implementation step-by-step.